-This post is approximately 450 words.
-Some of them are Joss Whedon’s.
+This post is approximately 600 words.

 Today is a day much like one twenty-five years ago.
 I’m in blue jeans and flannel, and outside it feels like Autumn is being carried away by the harbinger winds of Winter.
 I’m listening to Soundgarden’s magnificent Badmotorfinger, though unlike today, in 1992 it was my first play-through, I was sitting in my freshman dorm room, and Chris Cornell was still alive.